-EERE expects to make approximately \$3,000,000 -\$4,000,000 of Federal funding available for one new award under this FOA, Solar Decathlon Program Administrator (please see Section I.B. of this FOA for a description of the topic area), subject to the availability of appropriated funds.
+EERE expects to make approximately \$3,000,000 of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making approximately 2-4 awards under this FOA.
 EERE may issue one, multiple, or no awards.
+Individual awards may not exceed \$1,500,000 Federal share.